ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 - Create a ReplicaSet that maintains a set number of replicas

 # Verify the environment and command line tools
-1. If a terminal is not alreaedy open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
+1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
 ![New terminal](images/new-terminal.png)

 2. Verify that `kubectl` CLI is installed.